ukmars/maze-building/050-Materials.md

 - **Valchromat** is the most widely available dyed MDF.
 Its properties are similar to MDF but the fibres are dyed before manufacture producing a consistent colour throughout the sheet.
 The thinnest sheets of Valchromat are 8mm which makes it good for a top layer but too thick for a three-layer design on all three layers.
 Surface properties are similar to Medite but it is possible to use it without any further paint of finish.
 A surface sealer might be wise though.
 Valchromat if _very_ expensive though and starts at £100 per sheet.
 For more details about various black MDF types look at [Black MDF](./materials/057-Black-MDF.md) in the [Materials](./materials/) directory.
 <br>

+- **Kitronic Dyed MDF** is a product that is dyed black throughout, very durable and availale in cut panels at a significantly better price than Valchromat.
+Cutting tests are needed for suitability with common laser cutters.
+The surface is very good and has high absorbtion of IR light.
+For more details about the Kitronic material see [Kitronic Black MDF](./materials/058-Kitronic-Black-MDF.md) in the [Materials](./materials/) directory.

+## Stability
+Note that, in general, plywood is more stable in the long term than MDF and unlikely to suffer lasting damage from excess moisture.